 Even though I enjoy seeing new places, eating new foods and spending time with the people I am traveling with, I get stressed the few days before a trip.
 The idea of packing and tying up loose ends before heading out for a week isn’t exactly my favorite thing to do.
 But, the stress of leaving is 100% worth it because I have so many memories and laughs from these trips.

 I find for many of my clients, vacation can be very difficult.
 Many are worried about getting off a regular eating schedule, the possibility of gaining weight, as well as feeling bloated and “gross” when returning from the trip.
 I can empathize with those fears as traveling does upset a “normal” routine.
-Check out this REBEL dietitian’s tips on how to get back on track when you return from vacation.
+Firstly, I have to say, the title of this blog may be a little misleading.
+I don’t believe that “losing weight” after vacation is necessary or needed at all.
+Losing weight in general isn’t actually necessary or needed.
+So, these tips are more focused on how to get back to a more normal routine when you return from vacation.

 1. Reset your Mindset

 First off, you just had a vacation!
 That’s awesome.
 You should totally appreciate that.
 Many people have this notion they must diet before or after vacation.
 I think this takes away the enjoyment of going somewhere new.
 Instead, try to focus on how much fun you are going to have on vacation or how much fun you did have.

 I find that many people, including myself, find it difficult to drink enough water on vacation.
 Making a concerted effort after a trip to drink enough water, maybe even an extra glass or two, can really support you in feeling refreshed.
 Not to mention that hydration can help with getting back to a normal bowel movement schedule.
 Many of my clients have mentioned to me they feel constipated, gasey and bloated while traveling and a few days after.
 That being said, increasing water intake can support moving fiber through your body and having more regular bowel movements post-trip.